openstack/mistral/doc/source/main_features.rst

 - **evaluation_interval**

  The evaluation interval defines how frequently Mistral will check and expire old executions.
-In the above example it is set to two hours, then every two hours Mistral will clean up and look for expired executions.
+In the above example it is set to two hours, so every two hours Mistral will clean up and look for expired executions.